ltran17/motivational_messages/README.md

 # `motivational_messages`

-In this Python tutorial, you will use APIs for YouTube and ChatGPT3 to create motivational messages based on a popular content creator's videos.
+In this Python tutorial, you will use APIs for YouTube and OpenAI to create motivational messages based on a popular content creator's videos.

 ### Intended Audience